James Van Der Beek Is Dancing Again In Raw Instagram Share

 So… yeah… I’ve been dancing.
 Have to slide the kids beds to the side of the room, use a mirror I made out of mylar, avoid doing it during nap time, and manage to barrel turn gently so as to not send my air pods flying… but I’m dancing.
 And loving it.
 Not sure exactly what project it will be, or when… but I saw myself in the mirror, sweating like John Travolta on some album cover I remember my Mom having back in the 80’s… and felt like it’d be inauthentic to keep pretending none of this was happening. #BeYourself #BeYou #Be

-James shared in the caption of the photo that he used a handmade mirror to capture himself dancing and that he was loving the experience.
+James also shared in the caption that he used a handmade mirror to capture himself dancing and that he was loving the experience.
 He included his secrets of how he was able to work on his moves and remain quiet at the same time.
 Most of all, he wanted to be transparent to his followers, who watched with anticipation as the actor performed flawlessly throughout the show’s 28th season with professional partner Emma Slater, only to be eliminated in the semi-finals.
-The Bachelorette star Hannah Brown would go on to win the season alongside pro Alan Bersten.

-He quipped that he saw himself in the mirror, “sweating like John Travolta on some album cover I remember my Mom having back in the ’80s.”
+He quipped that he saw himself in the mirror “sweating like John Travolta on some album cover I remember my Mom having back in the ’80s.”

-James’ fellow Dancing with the Stars celebs and pros added positive comments to his post.
-They included Hannah Brown, Peta Murgatroyd, and Alan Bersten.
+James’ fellow Dancing with the Stars celebs and pros, including Hannah Brown, Peta Murgatroyd, and Alan Bersten, added positive comments to his post.

 Fans were thrilled at the news that the multi-talented actor had begun to express himself via dance once again.